Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/job_function_define_call.md

 * how to get the return value of job function

-## The relationship between job function and running process of OneFlow
+## The Relationship Between Job Function and Running Process of OneFlow

 The job function is divided into two phases: definition and call.